lorenzobrescia/sgx/README.md

 ### Goals

 The cloud provider machines have to run SGX enclave and the PCCS.
 In order to do that we need setup on the cloud:
-- SGX
+- SGX to run process inside an enclave
-- DCAP
+- DCAP components to generate the quote
-- Gramine
+- Gramine to run unmodified application inside Intel SGX enclaves

 The relying party machine have to run a service for the remote attestation.
 To do that we need setup:
-- DCAP components for the verification of the quote
+- DCAP components to verificate of the quote
-- Gramine, to get libraries for the process of the remote attestation
+- Gramine to get libraries for the process of the remote attestation

 The final goal is obtain the following scheme: